crikfilippo/basic_php_captcha/README.md

 # basic_php_captcha
-A simple php class to generate and check captcha values
+A simple php class to generate and check captcha values.
+<br> single file class, no DB needed.

 # usage
 1. include the class in your project and assign a new own value to the static class property $key.